alexcloudstar/app.crosswrite.app/README.md

 - Grammar and style suggestions

 ### Multi-Platform Publishing
-- Support for major developer platforms
+- Support for Dev.to and Hashnode
 - Automatic formatting for each platform
 - Scheduled publishing with timezone support